songjx/songjx-website/content/project/tube-notcher.md

 ---
 title: Tube Notcher
-layout: default
-categories: [Projects, Ongoing]
+categories: [School]
-image-layout: true
+tags: [machining]
-image-dir: /images/tube-notcher
+imagedir: /images/tube-notcher
 thumbnail: full-system-render.jpg
 segments:
   - text: 'For a year-long mechanical design course at Cooper, I have teamed up with four of my classmates to build an industrial tube notching machine.
 We will carry out all of the necessary engineering analysys to specify a safe, useful, and durable tube notcher to live in the school''s student machine shop.
 Deliverables will include the installed, working machine, a technical report including all analysis and design methodology, and service and maintenance documentation.'